VLOGroup/stable-deep-mri/README.md

 ### Evaluation
 All evaluation code is found in `evaluate.py`.
 The `if __name__ == '__main__':` block lists evaluation functions along with annotations indicating the corresponding table or figure in the paper.
+Pretrained models and other data needed for evaluation can be found [here](https://files.icg.tugraz.at/d/573098a94ecc4710b80e/).